 I may sound like an old broken record, but this is worth repeating.
 No matter how experienced a candidate you think you are – practice is quite different from the real thing.

-First thing to do when your Level 3 first paper starts is to see how much time you have per question, as number of questions vary from year to year.
+First thing to do when your first Level 3 paper starts is to see how much time you have per question, as number of questions vary from year to year.

 As question length can vary, use the number of minutes/points to each question (this should be shown in the exam paper) to both inform you on how much time you should spend on the question, and how much information should you aim to put in your answer.